-As required by the U.S. Coast Guard, all Malibu boats are equipped with the proper bow and stern navigational lights.
-The bow light is located at the tip of the bow near the lifting ring.
-This light is 2-colored - red and green, and is used to keep other vessels aware of your presence and course when operating your boat at night.
+As required by the U.S. Coast Guard, all recreational vessels are required to display navigational lights between sunset and sunrise and other periods of reduced visibility.
+All Malibu Boats are equipped with bow and stern navigational lights.

+The bow light located at the tip of the bow is two colored -- red and green, and is used to keep others aware of your presence when operating your boat at night.